Whether you, a friend, or a family member has been diagnosed with breast cancer, navigating all of the information available can be overwhelming.

 - the cancer’s presence in other parts of the body

-The five stages of breast cancer as follows:
+The five stages of breast cancer are:

 In stage 0, the cancer is considered noninvasive.
 There are two types of stage 0 breast cancer: